AS9100 Rev D Requirements

 Section 5: Leadership

-Top management to demonstrate leadership and commitment, establish and communicate a quality policy, appoint a management representative and ensure responsibilities and authorities are assigned, communicated and understood.
+Top management is to demonstrate leadership and commitment, establish and communicate a quality policy, appoint a management representative, and ensure responsibilities and authorities are assigned, communicated, and understood.

 Section 6: Planning